14 Milton Road

 Kindly note that all images on this site

 and in The Full Works may be purchased

 up to A3 size printed using professional

 Please visit the shop page for details.

 www.wolvertonworksonline.co.uk provides the latest news on Planning and any demolition progress and other Wolverton related news and archives.
 Click on the above link to visit the site.
-Below, Instructions for The Queen's visit to Wolverton in April 1966 and from John Kitchen a Royal Shunter from 1993.
-Site updated 24th April 2020.
+Below, The Royal Funeral Train in June 1910 at Paddington and instructions for The Queen's visit to Wolverton in April 1966 plus from John Kitchen a Royal Shunter from 1993.
+Site updated 10th September 2020.

 The Full Works is the official Wolverton Works 175th anniversary book and includes an in-depth look at The Royal Train.
 It retails at £5 plus £1.50 P&P from: Phil Marsh, 14 Milton Road, Willen Village, Milton Keynes MK15 9AD.

 Prince Charles in a new train on 21 February 2020.

 In November 1997 I spent a day on the Royal Train when I had been instructed to place a value on it and to decide whether to privatise it - or not.
 Details are in The Full Works book.